Behind The Lens: Vianney Halter Anniversary

 Case: 38 x 9.5 mm, stainless steel with 18-karat gold rivets

-Dial and hands: two-level silver dial with frosted and polished finishing and blue or black printed numerals, logo, signature, and indices; polished or blued steel hands
+Dial and hands: two-level silver dial with frosted and polished finishing and blue or black engraved and filled numerals, logo, signature, and indices; polished or blued steel hands

 Movement: automatic Caliber U30A; 56-hour power reserve; 21,600 vph/3 Hz frequency; sapphire crystal disk mystery rotor with encrypted code on outer periphery